faithg3/ComputerVisionProjects/README.md

 !!!!!!!!!!!!!!!!!!!!!

 ### Compile and Execute
-* Navigate to the folder 'PrimitivePaintApplication' in the termial
+* Navigate to the folder 'PrimitivePaintApplication' in the terminal
 * Compile
 ~~~
-cmake
+cmake .
 ~~~
 ~~~
 make